 The vaccines prevent illness, but more research is needed to determine if the vaccines also prevent transmission.
 Experts are concerned that vaccinated people can still become infected without symptoms and then spread it to others who have not been vaccinated yet.
 Since the pandemic unfolded nearly a year ago, experts have worried about silent spreaders, aka those who are infected but don’t show symptoms.
 If vaccinated people don’t continue to wear a face mask until more people are considered fully vaccinated, they could cause the virus to keep circulating.
 Getting vaccinated means you’re much less likely to get sick and develop symptoms yourself, so it’s critical that we protect others while they wait for their turn to receive the vaccine.

 Protecting those with compromised immune systems and those who can’t be vaccinated

 We know that people with chronic medical conditions (like heart disease and cancer) are at risk for developing a severe case of COVID-19.
 And since this population wasn’t involved in clinical trials, we can’t assume that they’ll have the same effectiveness rate.
 It’s also recommended that if you’ve had an allergic reaction to any of the ingredients in the vaccine, you shouldn’t get it.
 If you had an allergic reaction to the first dose, the CDC doesn’t recommend getting the second dose either.
-Some pregnant women (who are also considered high risk and weren’t included in clinical trials) are opting out of getting vaccinated or choosing to be vaccinated after they give birth.
+Some pregnant people (who are also considered high risk and weren’t included in clinical trials) are opting out of getting vaccinated or choosing to be vaccinated after they give birth.
 If you’re fully vaccinated, it’s recommended to steer clear of those considered high-risk who are not vaccinated.